top of page

 How does your Provider typically use or share your health information?

-Your Provider typically uses or share your health information in the following ways however please ask them to provide their Privacy Notice which supersedes this one:
+Your Provider typically uses or share your health information in the following ways (or as specifically described in their Privacy Notice):

 Treat you

-Your Provider uses your health information and shares it with other professionals who are treating you.
+Your Provider can use your health information and share it with other professionals who are treating you.
 Example: A doctor treating you for an injury asks another doctor about your overall health condition.

 Run their organization